flyteorg/flyte/rfc/system/3749-sane-overridable-defaults.md

 ## Background
 Flyte comes with a rich set of overridable defaults ([matchable resources](https://docs.flyte.org/en/latest/deployment/configuration/general.html#deployment-configuration-general)) from everything to default task resource requests, project resource quota, kubernetes labels and annotations for executions and default service accounts.

-These can be configured to have default levels across a Flyte installation, on a per-domain basis, on a per-project basis and event at a per-workflow basis.
+These can be configured to have default levels across a Flyte installation, on a per-domain basis, on a per-project basis and even at a per-workflow basis.

 Managing these requires setting the defaults at a level of specifity using a variety of [message types](https://github.com/flyteorg/flyteidl/blob/master/protos/flyteidl/admin/matchable_resource.proto#L14,L38).
 Furthermore it's difficult to holistically reason about what overrides exist at say, the project level.
 Updating these overrides is error-prone because there is no existing merge logic and requires understanding the data model to even know what specific matchable resource to specifically update.

 Importantly, the current mechanism for applying application overrides is driven imperatively using flytectl and hard to reason about across revisions or manage using [Infrastructure as Code](https://learn.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code).

 ## Proposal
-We should be able to make it simple to view, edit and update defaults for domains, projects and workflows.
+pdate defaults for domains, e should be able to make it simple to view, edit and update defaults for  the entire platform, domains, projects and workflows.
 It should be difficult to unintentionally overwrite changes and easy to understand what is currently applied.

 ## Overview